The Scientific and Ethics Review Unit (SERU)

 Mr. Kebenei holds a Bachelors’ Degree in Information Sciences from Moi University.
 Currently, he is pursuing MSc Degree in Health Information Management from Kenyatta University.
 He has trained in Bioethics, ICT, Leadership & Management in Health, and Geographic Information Systems.
 He is a member of Bioethics Society of Kenya.

 He joined the Secretariat of the KEMRI Ethics Review Committee on 1st February 2013.
 Currently, he works at the Scientific and Ethics Review Unit (SERU) as a Research Scientist (Research Regulations).
-He is the Acting Head of the Scientific and Ethics Review Unit (SERU)

 Mr. Kebenei’s research interest is Health Research Data Management and Bioethics.